-- Australian Labradoodle is a cross between the Poodle, Cocker Spaniel and the Labrador Retriever, Poodle and Cocker Spaniel.
+- Australian Labradoodle is a cross between the Poodle, Cocker Spaniel and the Labrador Retriever.

 Australian Labradoodles are fun and active dogs that require daily exercise.
 This can be anything from simple morning and evening walks or a creative obstacle course, as Australian Labradoodles excel at agility training.

 Australian Labradoodles need to be groomed regularly, to prevent its coat from becoming tangled and matted.
 They are low odor and should be low- to no-shedding.

 - The breed was originally created by a Royal Guide Dogs Association trainer in the 1980’s who wanted to create an allergy-friendly guide dog.
 When carefully bred for temperament, the Australian Labradoodle can make an ideal therapy dog as they are intuitive, intelligent, and love people.